viamrobotics/docs/docs/how-tos/configure.md

 {{% card link="/how-tos/develop-app/" %}}
 {{< /cards >}}

-To see full sample projects, that configure and control machines, check out these tutorials:
+To see full sample projects that configure and control machines, check out these tutorials:

 {{< cards >}}
 {{% card link="/tutorials/get-started/lazy-susan/" %}}